Organic vs. Clean vs. Naturally-Derived

 • genetically modified organisms (GMOs)

-They follow certified organic farming standards that have actual rulebooks — not vibes.
-When an ingredient is truly organic, a certifying body (like USDA or COSMOS Organic) has receipts to prove it.
+They follow certified organic farming standards with actual rulebooks—not vibes.
+When an ingredient is truly organic, a certifying body (like USDA or COSMOS Organic) has documentation to prove it.

 • parabens